 Step 16: Enjoy Your Trip!

 That’s it!
 You have successfully booked and planned your first Disney World trip!
 Now, go have a blast and make some wonderful memories with your family!
 One last bit of advice: it’s not about seeing and doing everything (that’s impossible!), it’s about making memories and having fun with your loved ones.
 Have a great trip!
-Be sure to come back and let me know if this guide was helpful to you!
-For more help planning your trip, check out my best resources, quick tips, and packing tips.
+Be sure to come back and let me know if this guide was helpful!
+For more help planning your trip, read my best resources, quick tips, and packing tips.
 Happy travels!

 P.S.
-To make your trip planning even easier, be sure to print the Disney World Trip Planning Worksheet that goes hand in hand with this guide!
-See the box at the bottom of the page to get the password to the Travel Resource Library for access to the worksheet and many other Disney World planning tools!
+Don’t forget to print out your Disney World Trip Planning Worksheet that goes hand in hand with this guide!
+It will make your trip planning even easier.
+See the box below to get the password to the Travel Resource Library for access to the worksheet and many other FREE Disney World planning tools!